Hint: spaghetti…but not noodles.

 2-3 stalks of Celery

 2 cloves Garlic

-2 lbs Grass-Fed Ground Beef (commercial grain-fed beef is not healthy)
+2 lbs Grass-Fed Ground Beef (if you eat beef)

 Your Favorite Pasta Sauce